ataraxao/cwa/introduction.md

 ### 4) The End of Financial Entrapment

 Currently, one of the greatest sources of silent suffering in the West is individuals trapped in toxic or abusive marriages because they sacrificed their peak earning years to manage the domestic sphere.
 The CWA eradicates this systemic entrapment.
-Because of periodic Liquidity Events and a continuous vesting schedule, the Partner COO builds an independent, sovereign war chest.
+Because of periodic Liquidity Events and a continuous vesting schedule, the Recipient Party builds an independent, sovereign war chest.
 They are never financially cornered.
 They stay in the relationship because they want to, not because they have to.

 ### 5) The Eradication of Family Court Trauma